highdeftant/bashscripts/README.md

 **VPNSW** :
     - Switches between London and Washington, DC locations using the PIA CLI
+> This doesn't work as it doesn't effectively check the current set location.
+I also don't use PIA VPN service anymore.
 ****

 **Installer**:
-    - An Ubuntu based script to restore all packages/configurations after a OS Install
+    - An Ubuntu based script to restore all packages/configurations after an OS Install
 	- Makes it way easier to resume where I left off if I have a critical system error that hinders computer performance.

 ****